rhelmer/magicor/README.md

 Hello there, old-school gamer!
-For installation instructions see [INSTALL.md](INSTALL.md).
+For installation instructions see [INSTALL.md](INSTALL.md), and see the [manual](doc/manual.md) for instructions on how to play.

 Contents
 -------